 Think of the Red Deer & District Community Foundation as the community savings account.
 We are an independent, community-based organization that focuses on philanthropy, grants and leadership.

-As we continue to work to ensure that we are considering the long-term view, we also want to ensure our immediate and current relevance to the community, as a funder and also in our role to invite donor investment.
-We want to continue to be aware of the issues and how we might create change, build community and cultivate inclusion, at every turn.
+As we continue to work to ensure that we are considering the long-term view, we also want to ensure our immediate and current relevance to the community, as a funder and also as a resource for donors focused on providing sustainability for future generations.
+We want to continue to be aware of the issues and how we might create change, build community, and cultivate inclusion, at every turn.

 Since 1989, the Red Deer & District Community Foundation has been a 360° grant maker that invests in projects, programs, and organizations to build a stronger central Alberta.

 We prudently invest the donations we receive in an endowment.
 Each year we disburse the income we make on that investment to charitable organizations and projects